axlothecook/Create_Resume/README.md

 ![image](https://github.com/user-attachments/assets/dfae46cd-61e6-44f1-9517-2590c75ed751)

 ## What is it?
 Resume Creator enables forming a resume, styling it and dowloading it.
 The resulting cv, one or multiple, can be download and used in a real-life job application.
-Project enables account creation and data storage in a remote DB.
+Data is stored locally since the project is self-hosted and deployed via a CI/CD pipeline.

 ## More information